 “As state and justice editor of The Age, I appreciated that Alana came up with her own ideas, did the research and kept approaching me with story pitches.
 While she needs to work on writing simple, sharp, economical news ledes, she’s got good research skills and curiosity.
 Practice will bring the rest.” – Michelle Griffin, state editor at The Age (June, 2014).

 “As the former editor of Crikey’s ‘Laugh Track’ blog, I can attest to Alana Mitchelson’s professionalism, excellent communication skills, enthusiasm and commitment to writing and editing.
 Alana wrote comedy-related articles for Crikey during the 2013 Melbourne Fringe Festival.
 During her time working for me she was friendly, communicative, organised and delivered all writing assignments on time and to length.
-She also proved an adept Twitter user, regularly promoting her published Crikey articles.” – Siobhan Argent, former editor at Crikey’s Laugh Track (March, 2014).
+She also proved an adept Twitter user, regularly promoting her published Crikey articles.” – Siobhan Argent, editor at Crikey’s Laugh Track (March, 2014).